Executive Council of Mpumalanga: First term: 2009–2014

-Second term: 2014–present
+Second term: 2014–2018

 On 30 May 2014, after his re-election in the 2014 general election, Mabuza announced his new Executive Council, restructuring several departments.
 In August 2016, after the 2016 local government elections, he announced a reshuffle.

-Mtsweni-Tsipane premiership
+Mtsweni-Tsipane premiership: 2018-2024

 First term: 2018–present

 In March 2018, Refilwe Mtsweni-Tsipane was officially sworn in as Premier, replacing David Mabuza, who had become Deputy President of South Africa; Mtsweni-Tsipane announced a reshuffle shortly after her inauguration.
 In July 2017, Mtsweni-Tsipane announced that Health MEC Gillion Mashego would swop portfolios with Public Works MEC Sasekani Manzini; the announcement followed protests by the National Education, Health and Allied Workers' Union, which called for Mashego's dismissal.

-Second term: 2019–present
+Second term: 2019–2024

 In the 2019 general election, Premier Mtsweni-Tsipane was elected to a full term as Premier and on 28 May 2019 she announced her new Executive Council.
 On 24 February 2021, she announced a reshuffle which removed four MECs, all viewed as political supporters of former Premier Mabuza.
 In October 2021, she also fired Mandla Msibi as MEC for Agriculture, Rural Development and Land Administration; Busisiwe Shiba, the MEC for Corporate Governance and Traditional Affairs, took over Msibi's portfolio in an acting capacity and then permanently in May 2022.
 Msibi returned to the Executive Council in an October 2022 reshuffle, which saw two other MECs fired.

+Ndlovu premiership: 2024–present

+Following the 2024 general election, ANC provincial chairperson Mandla Ndlovu was installed as the new premier of the province, succeeding Refilwe Mtsweni-Tsipane.
+He named his executive council following his inauguration on 18 June 2024.
+On 4 September 2024, Ndlovu appointed Leah Mabuza to the executive council following the resignation of the MEC for Culture, Sport, and Recreation, Fidel Mlombo.